animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 > Then I can [method redacted] and try not to think of all the strangers who tainted this world for me.
 Try to remain meditated on the thought that my family — my mom, my uncle — are good.
 The world has heart in it.
 > ### $\Huge &#8221;$

 That's how the note ended.
-Note: My mom didn't know my suicide plan.
-Nobody knew I was going to do it, and how seriously I meant to.
+Note: Nobody knew I was going to do it, and how seriously I meant to.
 My therapist for a full year didn't know for this very reason.
 However, I did convince, through completely abstract rhetoric, him about the legal necessity of Right To Die.

 Here is what I can say from personal experience, having an elaborate plan and method (one that I can always eventually take up, in case coercive hospitals think they have a chance at helping me again): The option to die is agony-relieving.
 Taking it away contributes to suicide ideation.
 Furthermore, not speaking from personal experience: keeping it illegal can lead to gruesome methods that lack dignity, but are the only remaining option.
 It's a healing right for somebody to have within their own choice, for their own life.
 I don't want to extend a political slogan beyond its intended meaning, but My Body, My Choice is true.
 A society’s responsibility is to negotiate for the lives of the people who inhabit it — not a person's to give what's left of theirs suffering — not to mention inexpressibly — within an unjust society.